top of page

 • The declarant is typically the developer who creates the common-interest community.

-Declarant control allows the developer to maintain control over the HOA's governing body (e.g., board of directors) during the initial phases of development and sales.
+• Declarant control is a set is a set of authorites the developer maintains with respect to an HOA's governance (e.g., to appoint the majority of board of directors).
 The rationale is that the developer has a vested interest in maintaining order, completing construction, and marketing the project.

 By Nevada law, a declarant (developer) can appoint board members during a specified period of time.
 This is casually referred to as the "declarant's control" period.